KygoSkyrus/mern/server/Notes.md

 NOTE :::the issue that without internet you are not abke to acces db,,,setup the db on local

-test;; no order image and no wishlist ui for
 # Defects
 - fix table heading in admin
 - need to have transparent loader for loaderduring api calls,